List of Ikshvaku dynasty kings in Hinduism: Suryavamsha kings

-The other sons of Dasharatha; Lakshmana and Shatrughna were said to be the kings of Karupada and Madhupuri (as well as Vidisha) respectively.
+The other sons of Dasharatha; Lakshmana and Shatrughna were said to be the kings of Karupada and Malla, and Madhupuri and Vidisha respectively.

 Suryavamsha kings after Rama

-After the Samadhi of Lord Ramachandra and his brothers; their sons had inherited their lands.
-From Rama, his sons; Kusha had inherited South Kosala and Lava had inherited North Kosala, while Bharata's children, Taksha and Pushkara had inherited Takshashila and Pushkalavati respectively.
-Lakshmana's children, Angada and Chandraketu had inherited Karupada and Malla respectively, and Shatrughna's children, Subahu and Shatrughati had inherited Madhupuri and Vidisha respectively.
+Rama and his brothers were succeeded by their respective sons; Kusha had inherited South Kosala and Lava had inherited North Kosala, while Bharata's children, Taksha and Pushkara, had inherited Takshashila and Pushkalavati respectively.
+Lakshmana's children, Angada and Chandraketu, had inherited Karupada and Malla respectively, and Shatrughna's children, Subahu and Shatrughati had inherited Madhupuri and Vidisha respectively.

-The Puranas provide a genealogical list from Kusha to Brihadbala, who was killed by Abhimanyu in the Mahabharata war.
+The Puranas provide a genealogical list from Kusha to Brihadbala, who was killed by Abhimanyu in the Kurukshetra War.
 This list is corroborated by the Raghuvamsha till Agnivarna.